yesraoz/yesraoz/README.md

 ### What am I doing?

 ### I'm
-- working as a Java Backend Developer at Nish
+- working as a Java Backend Developer at ICTerra
 - working on Eclipse
 - currently learning Kotlin & Android Studio